From the physical separation to the often-conflicting time zones and schedules, long-distance relationships are difficult to live through.

 We live in an era of globalized opportunity, not only in career paths but also in love.
 As a result, long-distance relationships are more common now more than ever before.

-In fact, an estimated 75% of engaged couples in the USA have had a long-distance arrangement at some point in their relationship.
+An estimated 75% of engaged couples in the USA have had a long-distance arrangement at some point in their relationship.

-Some were short term and others long term.
-Some were long distance within the same country while others were intercontinental.
+Some were short-term, and others long-term.
+Some were long distance within the same country, while others were intercontinental.

-Of all these, about 50% met online, including international dating sites responsible for most mixed nationality relationships.
+About 50% met online, including international dating sites responsible for most mixed nationality relationships.

-Most LDRs start to fall apart at the 4.5-month mark
+Most LDRs Start to Fall Apart at the 4.5-Month Mark